Emergency Fund Calculator

 Should I build an emergency fund if I have credit card debt?

 Build a $1,000 starter emergency fund first, then aggressively pay down debt.
 Without a small buffer, any new emergency goes straight back onto the credit card, creating a cycle.
 Once credit card debt is gone, build the full 3-6 month fund.
+This is the "Baby Step 1" approach from Dave Ramsey, and it works because it breaks the debt spiral.

 Is $1,000 still enough as a starter fund?

 In 2026 dollars, $1,000 covers a single car repair or a minor medical bill.
 It's a starting point, not the end goal.
 Keep building to 3-6 months of expenses as your real target.
+If your monthly expenses are $3,000, a $1,000 starter fund covers about 10 days โ€” enough to prevent a credit card spiral while you build the real fund.

 How long should it take to build a full emergency fund?

 For a 3-month fund ($7,500 example), saving $500/month = 15 months.
 Saving $250/month = 30 months.
 Aggressive (cutting expenses + side hustle): 6-12 months.
 The timeline matters less than consistency.
+Even $50/month adds up โ€” $600/year plus 5% interest = $3,400 in 5 years.

 Can I use my emergency fund for a down payment on a house?

 No โ€” and yes.
 If you drain your emergency fund for a down payment, rebuild it immediately.
 A house with no emergency fund is a ticking time bomb โ€” one repair, one job loss, and you're in trouble.
+A better approach: save for the down payment in a separate account while maintaining your emergency fund.